VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 The following citation is taken from IMDRF/SaMD WG/N23 FINAL:2015 "Software as a Medical Device (SaMD): Application of Quality Management System "

-> Verification and Validation
+> ### Verification and Validation
-> The verification and validation (V&V) activities should be targeted towards the criticality and impact to patient safety of the SaMD, as discussed in IMDRF/SaMD WG/N12.Typically, verification (providing assurance that the design and development activity at each development stage conforms to the requirements) and validation (providing reasonable confidence that the software meets its intended use/user needs and operational requirements) activities ensure that all elements from the SaMD design and development—including any changes made during maintenance/upgrades—have been implemented correctly and that objective evidence of this implementation is recorded.
+> The verification and validation (V&V) activities should be targeted towards the criticality and impact to patient safety of the SaMD, as discussed in IMDRF/SaMD WG/N12.
+> Typically, verification (providing assurance that the design and development activity at each development stage conforms to the requirements) and validation
+> (providing reasonable confidence that the software meets its intended use/user needs and operational requirements) activities ensure that all elements from the SaMD design
+> and development—including any changes made during maintenance/upgrades—have been implemented correctly and that objective evidence of this implementation is recorded.

 In short, Barry Boehm expressed the difference between the software verification and software validation as follows:

-> Verification: Are we building the product right?
+> - Verification: Are we building the product right?
-> Validation: Are we building the right product?
+> - Validation: Are we building the right product?

 Hence, for each release _Software verification_ **and** _Software validation_ is required.

 ## Software verification

-The IEC-62304 mentiones different aspects of verification; i.e. software unit verification and software integration testing, and validation; i.e. software system test.
+The IEC-62304 mentions different aspects of verification; i.e. software unit verification and software integration testing, and validation; i.e. software system test.

 Testing whether the code is correctly developed can be done on different levels, such as: